Faith, Belief, Culture & Society

 We are working to enhance students’ understanding of how society works, and the role that faith, beliefs and culture have in everyone’s life, regardless of whether they’re religious or not.
 We look at the personal impact of beliefs on the way that people live, and consider what the behaviours of others can tell us about what they value and believe in.
-The department currently teaches GCSE Religious Studies and Psychology, and both Psychology and Philosophy within the IB, as part of this broader approach to the study of what makes us human, which is what we’re really trying to think about in class.
+Our aim is to develop students’ understanding of complex social issues like identity, forms of oppression like racism, sexism and homophobia and to appreciate the importance of human rights and democracy, The department currently teaches GCSE Religious Studies and Psychology; Psychology, Social and Cultural Anthropology and Philosophy within the IB, as part of this broader approach to the study of what makes us human, which is what we’re really trying to think about in class.

 RELIGIOUS STUDIES: AQA Examining Board

 The RS GCSE follows the AQA specification, and covers the study of beliefs and practices of Christianity and Islam, and the study of social issues such as relationships, crime and conflicts.
 Students will be challenged with questions about belief, values, meaning, purpose and truth, enabling them to develop their own attitudes towards religious issues.

 Students will also gain an appreciation of how religion, philosophy and ethics form the basis of our culture.
 They will develop analytical and critical thinking skills, the ability to work with abstract ideas, leadership and research skills.
 All these skills will help prepare them for further study.

 Students will sit two exams at the end of the two-year course, and the full list of topics will be:

 |Religious beliefs and practices:||Thematic studies:|